CookingWithCale/WikiSpy/docs/RAD/SystemModels/Scenarios/UseCaseSearchHistoryForBannedUsers.md

 ***Flow of Events***

-**1.** ActorA wants to search through a pages history for banned users to check for the reasons the user was banned so ActorA goes to the SearchHistoryScreen.
+**1.** Star wants to search through a pages history for banned users to check for the reasons the user was banned so Star goes to the SearchHistoryScreen.

 **2.** TheSystem loads the SearchHistoryScreen.

-**3.** ActorA inputs the address of the article to search through it's history.
+**3.** Star inputs the address of the article to search through it's history.

 **4.** TheSystem searches through the history for users who are banned and creates a collection of search results of history banned user contributions.

 ***Exit condition***

+The scenario exits when...

 ***Quantity Requirements***